The future of socialism

 This is the ageless question of capitalism: How is society going to make use of its crisis of overproduction, its surplus in capital—its surplus of labor?
 How are the social possibilities of capital going to be realized?
 What is the actual potential for society in capitalism?

 Of course, the narrow horizons of the perspectives of both Clinton and Trump and of May for realizing the potentials of capitalism are less appealing than the apparent idealism of Corbyn and Sanders.
 But, realistically, it must be admitted that the best possible outcome—with the least disruption and danger—for U.S. and thus global capitalism at present would have been realized by a Clinton Presidency.
-If Trump’s election appears to be a scary nightmare, a cruise into the unknown with a more or less lunatic at the helm, then, by contrast, a Sanders Presidency was merely a pipe-dream, a safe armchair exercise in idealism Eye-catching.
+If Trump’s election appears to be a scary nightmare, a cruise into the unknown with a more or less lunatic at the helm, then, by contrast, a Sanders Presidency was merely a pipe-dream, a safe armchair exercise in idealism.
 Today, the stock market gambles that, whatever Trump’s gaffes, the Republican Party remains in charge.
 The captain, however wild-eyed, cannot actually make the ship perform other than its abilities.
 The question is whether one trusts a CEO trying to build the company by changing it, or one trusts the shareholders who don’t want to risk its profitability.
 Trump is not a safe bet.
 But he does express the irrepressible impulse to change.
 The only question is how.

 Prognosis